jeffreydahan/adk-db-buddy/README.md

 # DB Buddy

 DB Buddy is a chatbot agent that demonstrates how to connect to multiple data sources using the Google Agent Development Kit (ADK).
-This agent can interact with a Cloud SQL for PostgreSQL database using a custom-built connector, a Cloud SQL for SQL Server database using an Application Integration connector, and a Retrieval-Augmented Generation (RAG) engine.
+This agent can interact with a Cloud SQL for PostgreSQL database, a Cloud SQL for SQL Server database (both using Application Integration connectors), and a Retrieval-Augmented Generation (RAG) engine.

 ## Features

-*   **Multi-Tool Connectivity:** Demonstrates the use of custom, Application Integration, and RAG connectors within a single agent.
+*   **Multi-Tool Connectivity:** Demonstrates the use of Application Integration and RAG connectors within a single agent.
 *   **Natural Language Interaction:** Ask questions about your data in plain English.
-*   **PostgreSQL and SQL Server Support:** Connect to and query both PostgreSQL and SQL Server databases.
+*   **PostgreSQL and SQL Server Support:** Connect to and query both PostgreSQL and SQL Server databases via Application Integration.
 *   **Retrieval-Augmented Generation (RAG):** Utilizes a RAG engine to provide answers from a corpus of documents.
 *   **Joined Queries:** Can join information from the different data sources to answer complex questions.
-*   **Secure Connections:** Uses the Cloud SQL Auth Proxy for secure connections to your Cloud SQL instances.
+*   **Secure Connections:** Uses IAM database authentication for secure connections to your Cloud SQL instances.

 ## Architecture